 - BA, Philosophy, Yale University

-- 20th-Century British Literature
+- Contemporary World Literature

 I am an Associate Professor in the Department of English.
 Before arriving at Alabama, I was a Postdoctoral Fellow in the Humanities at Villanova University and a Visiting Assistant Professor in the Humanities at Bilkent University (Turkey).
 My research and teaching interests include international modernism, the practice and theory of translation (with particular attention to modernism and translation), contemporary world literature, life-writing (from Tacitus and Augustine to contemporary nonfiction), and depictions of mental illness in twentieth-century literature.
 I am currently completing a monograph entitled Modernism and Translation.